The Writing Success Placement Tool (WSPT) is now available at:

 - Find the link to the WSPT on your "admitted student checklist."

-- Find the link in Blackboard as provided during your orientation session.
+- Find the link in Canvas as provided during your orientation session.

 Students will sign-in to the WSPT with their Midas ID credentials.
 After the tool is completed, students will receive instructions for next steps via their ODU e-mail within 72 hours of completion.

 The WSPT includes 5 sections that the Writing Placement and Support Office uses to determine students' level of preparedness for university writing.
 Once students complete and submit each section, they will not be able to return to that section.
 Each section is saved upon completion.
 There is no time limit for completing the tool.
 However, students must complete all sections of the WSPT at least 3 days prior to their respective orientation session.

 Sections of the WSPT

 Students will be asked to supply high school GPA, as well as information about their last writing course taken.
 Students need to make sure they have this information on hand before opening the tool.